streamnative/function-mesh/docs/design/package-service-download-design.md

 ## Operational Notes

-- Users can migrate incrementally by adding `packageService` only where needed.
+- Users can migrate incrementally by adding `pulsarPackageService` only where needed.
-- If `packageService` is removed, the system transparently falls back to `spec.pulsar`.
+- If `pulsarPackageService` is removed, the system transparently falls back to `spec.pulsar`.

 ## Conclusion